FadelMamar/digital-cv/README.md

 February 2022 - June 2022
 -	I experimented on the personalization in federated learning
 -	I am deriving a new formulation for learning under distribution shifts
-- *Keywords* : Privacy-preserving data analysis, Cluster programming, Bash scripting
+- *Keywords* : Privacy-preserving data analysis, HPC, Bash scripting

 ### Automatic detection of large herbivore from images
 Since June 2021